guilhermeutzig/car-tinder/README.md

 This app is inside Vercel so all you need to do is push the changes for the deploy to start.
 It'll be displayed here: https://utzigui-roundest-pokemon.vercel.app/

+### To Do

+- Cache images with `next/image`
+- Persist data fetched from PokemonAPI
+- Create results page